skycoin/cx/docs/[WIP]CXPackage_Format.md

 5. We will sort the files in the order of the SHA256 hash.
 6. And then, we will serialize, using [SkyEncoder](https://github.com/skycoin/skyencoder), the Package struct and then we hash the serialization with SHA256, so we get a Package ID.
 7. The Package struct will be stored in a key-value store with its SHA256 hash(Package ID) as its key.
-8. The CXProgram struct will then be composed of a list of packageID.
+8. The CXProgram struct will then be composed of a list of packageID in which the first packageID is the main package.
 9. And then we will serialize, using [SkyEncoder](https://github.com/skycoin/skyencoder), the CXProgram struct and then we hash the serialization with SHA256, so we get a CXProgram ID.
 10. The CXProgram struct will be stored in a key-value store with its SHA256 hash(CXProgram ID) as its key.